-- (i) in which a natural person ordinarily resides as his or her main residence; - (ii) is used mainly for residential purposes
+- (i) in which a natural person ordinarily resides as his or her main residence - (ii) is used mainly for residential purposes

+"Property Rating Category" means a category of properties determined in terms of section 8 of the MPRA.

-- "PBO / Public Benefit Organisation" means an organisation conducting specified public benefit activities as defined in the MPRR; and registered in terms of the Income Tax Act for tax reductions because of those activities; - "Pension" includes, but not limited to, a pension fund, retirement annuity, income annuity, retirement fund or other income arising out of any retirement funding investment income received (including rental income.) - "Ratepayer" means a person or entity that is liable, in terms of the MPRA, for the payment of rates on property levied by the City; - "Rate/s" means a municipal rate as defined in section 1 of the MPRA and includes any additional rates on property as envisaged in section 19 (1)(d) and section 22 of the MPRA; - "Rates By-law" means the City of Cape Town: Rates By-law, - "Rebate" in relation to a rate payable on a property, means a discount granted in terms of section 15 of the MPRA on the amount of the rate payable on the property; - "Reduction" in relation to a rate payable on a property, means the lowering, in terms of section 15 of the MPRA of the amount for which the property was valued and the rating of the property at that lower amount; - "Relief" means exemptions, reductions or rebates that may be granted by the City in terms of this Policy; - "Residential Property" means a property of which the primary use is for residential purposes, without derogation from section 9 of the MPRA, that is: - used predominantly (60% or more) for residential purposes based on either the size of the house or the size of the improved part of the property (depending on the non-residential use), and includes any adjoining/adjacent developed property registered in the name of the same owner and used together with such residential property as if it were one property.
+"Ratepayer" means a person or entity that is liable, in terms of the MPRA, for the payment of rates on property levied by the City.

+"Rate/s" means a municipal rate as defined in section 1 of the MPRA and includes any additional rates on property as envisaged in section 19 (1)(d) and section 22 of the MPRA.

+"Rates By-law" means the City of Cape Town: Rates By-law.

+"Rebate" in relation to a rate payable on a property, means a discount granted in terms of section 15 of the MPRA on the amount of the rate payable on the property.

+"Reduction" in relation to a rate payable on a property, means the lowering, in terms of section 15 of the MPRA of the amount for which the property was valued and the rating of the property at that lower amount.

+"Relief" means exemptions, reductions or rebates that may be granted by the City in terms of this Policy.

+"Residential Property" means a property of which the primary use is for residential purposes, without derogation from section 9 of the MPRA, that is:

+- used predominantly (60% or more) for residential purposes based on either the size of the house or the size of the improved part of the property (depending on the nonresidential use), and includes any adjoining/adjacent developed property registered in the name of the same owner and used together with such residential property as if it were one property.
 The physical configuration of the two properties must be such that the two properties cannot be dealt with as separate viable economic units and can only function as if they are one entity.
-(Any such grouping shall be regarded as one residential property for rating purposes and for clearance application purposes); or

-- a unit registered in terms of the Sectional Titles Act, 95 of 1986, used predominantly (60% or more) based on the size of the section (depending on the non-residential use) for residential purposes, and includes any unit in the same sectional title scheme registered in the name of the same owner which is used together with the residential unit as if it were one property, for example a garage or domestic worker's quarters.
-(Any such grouping shall be regarded as one residential property for rating purposes and for clearance application purposes); - o For the sake of clarity, the following properties are specifically excluded from the definition: - residential apartments that form part of a hotel rental pool and are not being used as a primary place of residence for residential purposes; - guest house / bed and breakfast; and - any vacant land irrespective of its zoning or intended usage;
+(Any such grouping shall be regarded as one residential property for rating purposes and for clearance application purposes); or - a unit registered in terms of the Sectional Titles Act, 95 of 1986, used predominantly (60% or more) based on the size of the section (depending on the non-residential use) for residential purposes, and includes any unit in the same sectional title scheme registered in the name of the same owner which is used together with the residential unit as if it were one property, for example a garage or domestic worker's quarters.
+(Any such grouping shall be regarded as one residential property for rating purposes and for clearance application purposes);

+- For the sake of clarity, the following properties are specifically excluded from the definition: - residential apartments that form part of a hotel rental pool and are not being used as a primary place of residence for residential purposes; - property used for commercial accommodation; and - any vacant land irrespective of its zoning or intended usage.

-"Residential purposes" in relation to the use of the property means improved properties where people reside as their primary place of residence;
+"Residential purposes" in relation to the use of the property means improved properties where people reside as their primary place of residence.

-"Social Grant" means a grant paid by National Government to South African citizens who are in need of assistance in respect of the following grants: grant for older persons; disability grant; war veterans grant; care dependency grants; foster child grants; child support grant; grant-in-aid; Social Relief of Distress;
+"Social Grant" means a grant paid by National Government to South African citizens who are in need of assistance in respect of the following grants: grant for older persons; disability grant; war veterans grant; care dependency grants; foster child grants; child support grant; grant-inaid; Social Relief of Distress.

-"Social Housing" means a property used for a rental or co-operative housing option (primary place of residence) for households earning between R1 501 - R15 000 per month;
+"Social Housing" means a property used for a rental or co-operative housing option (primary place of residence) for households earning between R1 501 - R15 000 per month.

-"Supplementary Valuation / SV" means the updating of the valuation roll whenever necessary as per section 78 of the MPRA;
+"Supplementary Valuation / SV" means the updating of the valuation roll whenever necessary as per section 78 of the MPRA.